Defending Liberal Values in Illiberal Times

 This essay will be denounced as bigotry, which will prove its point.

 Its point is not that political activists have become increasingly intolerant, or that political speech is being suppressed, or that political correctness has run amok.
-Those cases have already been made, widely and with varying degrees of plausibility; among their least persuasive advocates is the man elected President of the United States in November 2016.
+Those cases have already been made, with varying degrees of plausibility; among their least plausible advocates is the man elected President of the United States in November 2016.
 Rather, the message here is that laudable ideals of pluralism and inclusion have been distorted beyond any practical application in contemporary society.
 The message is that decent people have been caricatured as ugly extremists, that average citizens find themselves classed as a favored elite, that workable rules which benefit everyone are dismissed as cynical rationalizations of hierarchy, and that discrimination has been defined downward.
 The message is that the humble and the well-intentioned are more and more being left out of civil discourse because of social currents which place them, unfairly and illogically, among the powerful and the selfish.
 These are the messages critics will say represent only the presumptions of privilege.
 By way of illustration, read the most hostile responses to these words when they appear.

 I write as a middle-aged straight white male.
 I also write as a husband and a father.
 I further write as a pro-choice, pro-same-sex marriage, pro-cannabis decriminalization individual.
-I write as someone who has cast ballots for left-leaning Green and New Democratic Party candidates in Canadian elections, as someone whose book shelves hold well-thumbed works by Henry David Thoreau, Jack Kerouac, Barack Obama, Lenny Bruce, and Aleister Crowley, who has been photographed as the London gravesite of Karl Marx, and who has been an unwilling occupant of a police vehicle.
+I write as someone who has cast ballots for left-leaning Green and New Democratic Party candidates in Canadian elections, as someone whose book shelves hold works by Henry David Thoreau, Jack Kerouac, Barack Obama, Lenny Bruce, and Aleister Crowley, who has been photographed as the gravesite of Karl Marx, and who has been an unwilling occupant of a police vehicle.
 I write as a child of the 1970s, who grew up on Sesame Street and Free To Be, You and Me, before discovering the joys of sex, drugs, and rock ‘n’ roll.
-I write as a member of Generation X, who was educated about racism and sexism throughout my academic life, who throughout my employment history has filled in job applications which ask whether I am a woman, disabled, or a visible minority, and whose cultural environment has been peopled with everyone from Hillary Clinton and Nelson Mandela to Ellen DeGeneres and RuPaul.
-I write as someone whose vague neo-hippie principles of 1987 have been recast as reactionary prejudices three decades later.
+I write as a member of Generation X, educated about racism and sexism throughout my academic life, who throughout my employment history has filled in job applications which ask whether I am a woman, disabled, or a visible minority, and whose cultural environment has been peopled with everyone from Hillary Clinton and Nelson Mandela to Ellen DeGeneres and RuPaul.
+I write as someone whose neo-hippie principles of 1987 have been recast as reactionary prejudices three decades later.
 I write to find out why that should be so.

 Of course, all this might be put down as mere intransigence.
 Times change; people like me may not.
-In his 1940 short story “The Eighty-Yard Run,” the American writer Irwin Shaw wrote of a onetime college athlete who, after marrying his campus sweetheart and then struggling through the uncertainties of the Great Depression, gradually realizes the sporting exploits of his youth were his greatest achievement.
-The protagonist, given the splendidly symbolic name of Christian Darling, is left dislocated as his wife becomes the household breadwinner and enters the sophisticated circles of Manhattan publishing, where there is
+In his 1940 short story “The Eighty-Yard Run,” the American writer Irwin Shaw wrote of a onetime college athlete who, after marrying his sweetheart and then struggling through the Great Depression, gradually realizes the sporting exploits of his youth were his greatest achievement.
+The protagonist, given the splendidly symbolic name of Christian Darling, is left dislocated as his wife becomes the breadwinner and enters the sophisticated circles of Manhattan publishing, where there is

 conversation about things a normal man wouldn’t know much about, Frenchmen who painted as though they used their elbows instead of brushes, composers who wrote whole symphonies without a single melody in them, writers who knew all about politics and women who knew all about writers, the movement of the proletariat, Marx, somehow mixed up with five-dollar dinners and the best-looking women in America and fairies who made them laugh…Louise was made assistant editor and the house was always full of strange men and women who talked fast and got angry on abstract subjects like mural painting, novelists, labor unions.
 Negro short-story writers drank Louise’s liquor, and a lot of Jews, and big solemn men with scarred faces and knotted hands who talked slowly but clearly about picket lines and battles with guns and leadpipe at mine-shaft-head and in front of factory gates.
 And Louise moved among them all, confidently…

 In Shaw’s characterization, Christian Darling is not unsympathetic.
 He loves his wife and would like to understand her new career and her new friends.
-Yet he feels an inexorable longing for the simplicity of the gridiron and his lost status as a prospective star player; he wonders why qualities which were so valued in the pristine past, such as the talent for making deft plays on the football field, can become so irrelevant, even obsolete, in the cosmopolitan flux of the present.
+Yet he feels an inexorable longing for the simplicity of the gridiron and his lost status as a star player; he wonders why qualities which were so valued in the pristine past, such as the talent for making deft plays on the football field, can become so irrelevant, even obsolete, in the cosmopolitan flux of the present.
 In the Twenty-First Century, there are many Christian Darlings reflecting back on their own eighty-yard runs.
 Perhaps I’m just one of them.

 This could also be just compassion fatigue.
-A diagnosis sometimes attached to the burnout experienced by overworked members of caring professions (nurses, social workers, and so on), the term could also refer to the general apathy felt by anyone confronted with too many causes – good causes, perhaps, and causes which anyone would normally support, but only in the absence of a dozen others haranguing for his or her attention.
+A diagnosis sometimes attached to the burnout experienced by members of caring professions (nurses, social workers, and so on), the term could also refer to the general apathy felt by anyone confronted with too many causes – good causes, perhaps, and causes which anyone would normally support, but only in the absence of a dozen others haranguing for her attention.
 Tell me once about racial profiling, or sexual harassment, or gay-bashing, and you will certainly get a sympathetic hearing.
 Badger me incessantly about all of those and many more, public shaming after public shaming, official apology after official apology, year after year, and my patience will wear thin.

 So the trends I lament may well be irreversible, and in any case I have no desire to turn back the clock or arrest anyone else’s advances, much less a coherent plan to do so.
-And I can acknowledge my own biases and blind spots, the instilled outlook and personal experiences which have shaped my opinion and which will no doubt cause some to write off whatever opinions I express.
+And I can acknowledge my own biases and blind spots, the personal experiences which have shaped my opinion and which may cause some to write off whatever opinions I express.
 Yet it should still be possible to critique the more simplistic ideas now touted as forward thinking, not from the perspective of someone who has always resisted them but as someone to whom they once seemed more reasonable.
 It should still be possible to critique double standards and false equivalencies, whatever notions of equality they are meant to serve.
 It should still be possible to critique modern excesses of ideology, no matter what noble traditions the ideologues imagine themselves to be maintaining.
 It should still be possible to take issue with fashionable positions, without being rejected, fashionably, as a hater.
 It is still possible to be aware without needing to be woke.
-I hope to present here a kind of liberal skepticism – to question whether what is termed social justice is always a genuine improvement over existing conditions, and, conversely, to ask if so-called injustice must always be protested and prevented.
+I hope to present here a kind of liberal skepticism – to question whether what is termed social justice is always an improvement over existing conditions, and, conversely, to ask if so-called injustice must always be protested and prevented.
 Yes, I am who I am, with all the preconceptions that go with my background and my age.
 Nevertheless, I have seen enough change over the years to notice that not all of it has brought unqualified good.
 I have applauded enough change to wonder why it should need to be changed again.
 I have supported enough change to have earned my misgivings about what changes may come.
 At the very least, I have learned a crucial distinction which I will outline in the paragraphs that follow: Progress is always change, but not all change is progress.

 I. FLOWER POWER FAILURE